jamesravenscroft/SuperMarket/README.md

 Step 2: when that doesn't work, try again (no table)
 ![OS1](/officespace1.gif "officespace1")
 ![2](/enterNodeCmd2.gif "cmdLine2")
+Step 3: Why not start over and make a copy of the original folder?
+That's gotta be a thing!
-Step 3: If Not enough quantity, inform the user
+If Not enough quantity, inform the user:
 ![3](/enterNodeCmd3.gif "cmdLine3")
 ![OS2](/officespace2.gif "officespace2")
-Step 4: erase any $dollar sign$ that are mucking up the code and preventing the table from appearing.
+Step 4: Now, go back to the original folder and make a new file to fix all the horrible mistakes that have taken place.
+Erase any $dollar sign$ that are mucking up the code and preventing the table from appearing.
 ![4](/enterNodeCmd4.gif "cmdLine4")
 Step 5: Now you can see the table and enter in the id and quantity.
 ![5](/enterNodeCmd5.gif "cmdLine5")